cybertec-postgresql/pgwatch2/docs/preparing_databases.rst

 *patroni-continuous-discovery*
   As normal *patroni* DB type but all DB-s (or only those matching the regex if any provided) are monitored.

+*patroni-namespace-discovery*
+  Similar to *patroni-continuous-discovery* but all Patroni scopes (clusters) of an ETCD namespace are automatically monitored.
+  Optionally regexes on database names still apply if provided.

 NB!
 All "continuous" modes expect access to "template1" or "postgres" databasess of the specified cluster to determine the database names residing there.